maoberlehner/markus-oberlehner-net/content/blog/setting-up-eleventy-with-preact-and-htm.md

 What I love about this approach is that **every code snippet you can see in this article is *just* JavaScript.** We don't have to use and maintain a complicated webpack set up to run this code.
 We don't have to configure our linter and code editor to work with some pseudo-language like JSX or Vue.js Single File Components.

 Because of that, I think Eleventy, Preact, and htm are a perfect match.
 Eleventy, too, is known and loved for its simplicity, which makes it a joy to use those two in conjunction.
+If you want to read more about how to make this combination even more powerful you can read [my follow up article about how to do partial hydration with Eleventy and Preact](/blog/building-partially-hydrated-progressively-enhanced-static-websites-with-isomorphic-preact-and-eleventy).